 Catawba's campus is located in the historic piedmont city of Salisbury and includes 41 buildings on 276 acres.
 It is a beautiful blend of neogothic architecture set on a shaded hillside adjacent to its own ecological preserve.
 Centrally located, it is only two hours away from the Appalachian Mountains of western North Carolina and four hours away from some of the best beaches on the Atlantic Coast.

 A strong sense of community is fostered at Catawba.
 Caring and engaged faculty challenge and support new students making the academic transition from high school to college.

-Catawba offers over 40 different fields of study; three undergraduate degrees, including Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science; along with a graduate degree, Master of Education.
+Catawba offers over 70 different fields of study; undergraduate degrees including Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science in Nursing, and Bachelor of Science; along with a graduate degree, Master of Education.
 While course work is demanding, Catawba effectively prepares students to both ponder the meaning of vocation within a liberal arts context and to ultimately pursue meaningful careers or graduate studies.

 NCAA Division II–South Atlantic Conference: